eschwagerus/news/README.md

 * The data structure is kept very simple and document oriented
 * There is no form of caching activated - which would be essential for high traffic to deal with
 * For actual deployment, settings for mongodb have to be changed
+* As the jacoco report shows, not all Error- cases have been tested.
+This was left out because I think the existing tests show easily how I would do it
+* Sonar integration to track status of clean code is not included